 Within the subcategory of Casual Boots, there are subcategories.

-There are examples of most in our reviews, but here’s a general outline of what the different types are.
+There are examples of most in our reviews, but here’s a general outline of the different types.

-- The Mil-sim: This type of boot has a thick sole and a high rim.
-They’re the closest in class to a full on riding boot.
+- The Mil-sim: This boot has a thick sole and a high rim.
+They’re the closest in class to a full-on riding boot.
 Designed to echo the looks of soldier’s footwear.

-- The Chelsea: Many brands offer a more formal looking boot, like the Spada Pilgrim found above.
+- The Chelsea: Many brands offer a more formal-looking boot.
 Like The Trainer, this type of boot may lack the protection of others.

-Casual boots follow the same pricing as the rest of their foot saving cousins, so a pair is going to cost you anywhere from £60 to £200.
+Casual boots follow the same pricing as the rest of their foot-saving cousins, so a pair will cost you anywhere from £60 to £200.

-Price is usually a good indicator of quality, but there are some bargains on this list that will give you a lot of bang for your buck.
+Price is usually a good indicator of quality, but some of the bargains on this list will give you a lot of bang for your buck.

-A recommended spend would be in the £100-£150 range, so you can be sure that the boots you’re buying will last you a long while and offer good protection from rain and the road while doing so.
+A recommended spend would be in the £100-£150 range, so you can be sure that the boots you’re buying will last you a long while and offer good protection from rain and the road.

-For some more budget options see our guide to the best cheap motorcycle boots.
+See our guide to the best cheap motorcycle boots for more budget options.

 Caring For Your Boots

 Different boots will need different care regimes.
-They can be roughly divided into leather and non-leather, and of the two the former will require much more input from the owner to perform properly.
+They can be roughly divided into leather and non-leather; of the two, the former will require much more input from the owner to perform correctly.

-Non-leather boots usually require little to no maintenance, and can be looked after the same way as a pair of trainers or other shoes.
+Non-leather boots usually require little to no maintenance and can be looked after like a pair of trainers or other shoes.